sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 *The Better Option*: Pick the lowest value of *l* such that it maximizes the value of *r*

-In the Phoenix Project the company stops all projects to focus on improving the way they work.
+In the Phoenix Project, the company stops all projects to focus on improving the way they work.
 Following this, they are able to deliver and meet all of their deadlines and successfully deliver the previously doomed project.
-How would be demonstrate that this is in fact the optimal approach to take?
+How would we demonstrate that this is in fact the optimal approach to take?
 We already have the tools to do so above!

 Because the first part of the function (x^(1+r)) grows exponentially, while the second is linear ((x*l)), it is most important to prioritize the growth of *r* than it is to invest the least amount of time possible in continuous improvement.
 Let's do an example.

 If we set *l* = 30% and *r* = 20%, then we will find the area between the curves, that is the total initial lost productivity, is ~6.0785

-If this is your teams situation, then what is important for you is trying to find the best possible ratio is maximized between *r* and *l* (confirm [here](https://www.desmos.com/calculator/9ddu4s8fpy)).
+If this is your team’s situation, then what is important for you is trying to find the best possible ratio is maximized between *r* and *l* (confirm [here](https://www.desmos.com/calculator/9ddu4s8fpy)).
 Conversely, if we were to keep the same ration (3:2) (that is to say, the same amount of effort will result in the same amount of efficiency gain) and reduce the amount of time invested by half

 - Let *l* = 15%
 - Let *r* = 10%

 Then we will find that the area between the curves is now ~7.7369.
-In conclusion, if one is trying to mimimize the loss of productivity, it is better to invest large amounts of time and increase *r*, the rate of productivity, quickly, than it is to prioritize a low value of *l* that lowers *r*.
+In conclusion, if one is trying to minimize the loss of productivity, it is better to invest large amounts of time and increase *r*, the rate of productivity, quickly, than it is to prioritize a low value of *l* that lowers *r*.

 We are, of course, ignoring that eventually one will find that after some time, the ratio will eventually decline (that is, per unit of x spent on improving, the ROI in said investment will decline as time increases).
-It is for this reason that a prolongued elevated value of *r* is likely inadvisable (though a more rigorous analysis would be helpful, and in the future it would be great to add that here).
+It is for this reason that a prolonged elevated value of *r* is likely inadvisable (though a more rigorous analysis would be helpful, and in the future it would be great to add that here).

-In conclusion, if one if looking for maximum productivity it is best to maximze the value of *r*, and if one is looking to minimize the impact to their current services one should find the lowest value of *l* such that it maximizes the possible value for *r*.
+In conclusion, if one if looking for maximum productivity it is best to maximize the value of *r*, and if one is looking to minimize the impact to their current services one should find the lowest value of *l* such that it maximizes the possible value for *r*.

 _____

-The next question to be answered then, would be how one would find what their *r* is given some investment *l*.
+The next question to be answered then would be how one would find what their *r* is given some investment *l*.
 To do this, one needs metrics.

 One possible option that comes to mind is the use of velocity and business value.
 Velocity alone will not suffice, as given the same amount of effort by the team they should become more productive.
-Therefore, while velocity remains constant (or, rather, the teams average velocity stays consistant) the amount of business value delivered should increase.
+Therefore, while velocity remains constant (or, rather, the team’s average velocity stays consistent) the amount of business value delivered should increase.
 Therefore, one can measure the rate of increased productivity *r* by computing the rate of increase between the velocity and the business value.
 Each sprint then, a team could calculate